smoores-dev/storyteller/docs/docs/installation/self-hosting.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Getting started
+# Self-hosting Storyteller

+---

 Storyteller is a _platform_ for immersive reading.
 We provide tools for creating, managing, and reading/listening to ebooks with guided narration.